-For more information, see the Arts and Science and Agriculture and Natural Resources undergraduate programs chapters in this catalog.
+For more information, see the Arts and Sciences and Agriculture and Natural Resources undergraduate programs chapters in this catalog.

-Degree Requirements.
+DEGREE REQUIREMENTS.
 Students seeking an Associate in Arts degree must complete the elementary-level course in a foreign language.
 For an Associate in Science degree, students should complete the elementary-level language course only if it is required for the corresponding Bachelor of Science degree.
-A minimum grade-point index of 2.0 is required for all associate degrees.
+A minimum gradepoint index of 2.0 is required for all associate degrees.
 One semester before completing all degree requirements, students must take part in a degree-checkout session, coordinated by the office of the appropriate college dean.
 Except for students in the Parallel Program, candidates should be enrolled in the degree-awarding college.

-General Information.
-For more information about associate degrees and admission requirements, or for catalogs and needed forms, call the Office of Admissions (302/831-8123), the Division of Professional and Continuing Studies ACCESS Centers (302/831-2741), the College of Agriculture and Natural Resources (302/831-2508), or the College of Arts and Science Advisement Center (302/831-1281).
+GENERAL INFORMATION.
+For more information about associate degrees and admission requirements, or for catalogs and needed forms, call the Office of Admissions (302/831-8123), the Division of Professional and Continuing Studies ACCESS Centers (302/831-2741), the College of Agriculture and Natural Resources (302/831-2508), or the University Advisement Center (302/831-1281).
 Educational counseling and academic advisement are available at the ACCESS Centers at locations in Wilmington, Newark, Dover and Georgetown.
-Students also may wish to refer to the College of Arts and Science and College of Agriculture and Natural Resources undergraduate programs chapters of this catalog.
+Students also may wish to refer to the College of Arts and Sciences and College of Agriculture and Natural Resources undergraduate programs chapters of this catalog.